-A major amendment to the 2023 Wellton General Plan is any proposal that would result in a change that would substantially alter the Town's planned mix or balance of land uses.
-Per ARS, Major Amendments can only be heard once a year and must be approved by affirmative vote by at least two-thirds of the members of Town Council.
+A major amendment to the 2023 Wellton General Plan is any proposal that would result in a change that would substantially alter the Town of Wellton's planned mix or balance of land uses.
+Per ARS, Major Amendments shall be presented at a public hearing within 12 months of when a proposal is made and must be approved by affirmative vote by at least two-thirds of the members of Wellton's Town Council.
 The following criteria are to be used to determine whether a proposed request for rezoning necessitating a change to the General Plan would be considered a major amendment: